Justine Sergent: Scandal and death

-The story of Saade-Sergent represents an infamous case of workplace mobbing in Canadian academia.
-It happened at McGill University, under the stewardship of David Johnston (later to become the Governor General of Canada).
-Her mobbing culminated in July 1992, where in an anonymous letter, Saade-Sergent was accused of violating ethical research procedures (a known academic mobbing technique).
-She was accused of failing to get approval from an ethics committee for her research on the brain function of pianists.
+In July 1992 an anonymous letter sent to the Montreal Gazette accused Saade-Sergent of violating ethical research procedures at McGill University, specifically of failing to get approval from an ethics committee for her research on the brain function of pianists.
 The research included the use of a PET scan, which requires the injection of radioactive isotopes.
 Saade-Sergent responded that the approval remained in effect, since nothing in the original experiment for which she had gotten approval had changed, but the stimuli had (subjects were now looking at musical notes, rather than letters).
-In 1993, Johnston reprimanded Saade-Sergent for her failure to report this slight change in stimuli in her experiments to the ethics committee.
+In 1993, then-principal of McGill David Johnston reprimanded Saade-Sergent for her failure to report this change in stimuli in her experiments to the ethics committee.

 Almost two years after the first anonymous letter was sent out, several copies of another anonymous letter were sent out.
-The letter attempted to further discredit Saade-Sergent by linking her research conduct to the case of a Dr. Roger Poisson of St. Luc Hospital.
+The letter attempted to link Saade-Sergent's research conduct to the case of a Dr. Roger Poisson of St. Luc Hospital.
 Poisson had admitted to falsifying records in his breast cancer research.
 One of these letters was received by the Montreal Gazette, and on April 9, 1994, they published an article on Saade-Sergent's 1993 reprimand.
 The weekend after this article was published, Saade-Sergent and her husband were found dead in their garage from carbon monoxide poisoning.
 The coroner pronounced their time of death 11:40 AM on April 12, 1994.
 There was a suicide note citing the anonymous letter as a reason for their suicide.
 The note was published in both the Gazette and La Presse.

 An inquiry into Johnston's actions against Saade-Sergent at McGill University, and her alleged ethical violations, was suspended on July 15, 1997, by Saade-Sergent's estate.